 MaxSize is the max length of the jitterbuffer in milliseconds.

 Resync Threshold is the buffer synchronization threshold.
 It's useful to improve the quality of the voice, with big jumps in/broken timestamps.
 Defaults to 1000.

 Impl is the Jitterbuffer implementation, used on the receiving side of a SIP channel.
 Two implementations are currently available:

 - FIXED (with size always equals to jbmaxsize)

 Log enables jitterbuffer frame logging.
 Defaults to "no".

 To apply your changes just press the Update button and the management interface will ask you to restart the asterisk service in order to apply your new configuration, as shown in

 The Obfuscation is an internal VoIP communication stealth mode.
-It is useful to avoid QoS (Quality of Service) checks on VoIP as it masks the data.
+This is a useful countermeasure to bypass VoIP blocks and censorship, as it masks the data.

 The configuration is quite simple.
 Mode enables/disables the obfuscation mode.

 Key is a shared numeric key to be reported on the clients configuration as well.